Documents

 • Objectionable activity.
 Act in an indecent, offensive, threatening, harassing, defamatory, libelous, fraudulent, malicious, disruptive, tortuous, or other objectionable manner.

 • Unsolicited Communications.
 The Services may not be used by Users to send any unsolicited, unwanted, or harassing communications (commercial or otherwise) or any Unsolicited Commercial Emails or Text Messages (as defined below) or other similar phone calls, SMS or MMS messages, chat, voice mail, video, email, fax or other communication.
-As used in this AUP, “Unsolicited Commercial Email or Text Messages” is defined as email or SMS, MMS, text messages or other electronic communication sent to individuals who (i) do not have a pre-existing relationship with User and (ii) have not provided consent to the receipt of such emails or text messages, including express or affirmative consent, double-out-in and/or parental consent where required by law.
+As used in this AUP, “Unsolicited Commercial Email or Text Messages” is defined as email or SMS, MMS, text messages or other electronic communication sent to individuals who (i) do not have a pre-existing relationship with User and (ii) have not provided consent to the receipt of such emails or text messages, including express or affirmative consent, double-opt-in and/or parental consent where required by law.

 • Harvest information; spam; bulk messages.
 Without consent: harvest or collect information about third parties or End Users, or send bulk communications.